Tarrant County · Owner Guide

 What 'Good' Cash Flow Looks Like in 76179

-For a typical 76179 single-family rental in the $280K–$340K range, a realistic cash-positive outcome looks like: gross rent of $1,850–$2,050/month, all-in costs (management, maintenance, vacancy, leasing) of $550–$680/month, leaving $1,270–$1,370/month before your mortgage payment.
-If your PITI is $1,000–$1,150/month (which assumes a sub-5% rate or meaningful equity), you land in the $200–$350/month positive range.
+For a typical 76179 single-family rental in the $280K to $340K range, a realistic cash-positive outcome looks like: gross rent of $1,850 to $2,050/month, all-in costs (management, maintenance, vacancy, leasing) of $550 to $680/month, leaving $1,270 to $1,370/month before your mortgage payment.
+If your PITI is $1,000 to $1,150/month (which assumes a sub-5% rate or meaningful equity), you land in the $200 to $350/month positive range.
 That is real cash flow, not exciting cash flow.
-The houses that cash flow meaningfully — $500/month and above — in 76179 are almost always properties with a low mortgage balance, a sub-4% rate from before 2022, or significant equity that keeps the PITI manageable.
+The houses that cash flow meaningfully ($500/month and above) in 76179 are almost always properties with a low mortgage balance, a sub-4% rate from before 2022, or significant equity that keeps the PITI manageable.
 If you bought in the last three years at current rates, the margin is much tighter.

 When the Cash Flow Math Should Tell You to Sell

-Negative or near-zero cash flow is not always a reason to sell — some owners are comfortable holding an asset for appreciation even with break-even monthly performance.
-But there are three situations where the cash flow math should push you toward selling: (1) the house needs significant deferred maintenance — HVAC, roof, plumbing, or foundation work — that will consume months of cash flow before you see a return, (2) your true cash flow after all costs is under $100/month, because any single repair or vacancy period will put you negative for the year, and (3) you have strong equity and a good market, meaning the money locked in the property could work harder somewhere else.
-The question is not just whether the house makes money as a rental — it is whether this is the best use of $100K+ in equity.
+Negative or near-zero cash flow is not always a reason to sell.
+Some owners are comfortable holding an asset for appreciation even with break-even monthly performance.
+But there are three situations where the cash flow math should push you toward selling: (1) the house needs significant deferred maintenance (HVAC, roof, plumbing, or foundation work) that will consume months of cash flow before you see a return, (2) your true cash flow after all costs is under $100/month, because any single repair or vacancy period will put you negative for the year, and (3) you have strong equity and a good market, meaning the money locked in the property could work harder somewhere else.
+The question is not just whether the house makes money as a rental.
+It is whether this is the best use of $100K+ in equity.

 The Reserves Question